National Institute of Statistics and Applied Economics: Specializations and careers

 The objective of the program is to train a specialized profile in the management and sharp analysis of massive data, "Big Data."
 This sought-after profile, namely the "Data Scientist," integrates the profiles of "Data Analyst" and "Data Engineer"; they are capable of generating predicted values from raw data.
 Based on multiple, scattered, and unstructured data sources, they determine prediction models and indicators allowing the implementation of a strategy addressing a specific problem.
 They are therefore specialized in Computer Science, Statistics, and Applied Mathematics.

 The engineer also benefits from courses in Economics, Entrepreneurship, Sociology, Communication, and languages to reinforce soft skills.

-This triply versatile training allows the Data Scientist engineer from INSEA to analyze any type of problem related to massive data, propose suitable and quality computing solutions and prediction models, easily integrate into the professional world, and intervene in all areas and specializations of Data Science.
+This training allows the Data Scientist engineer from INSEA to analyze any type of problem related to massive data, propose suitable and quality computing solutions and prediction models, easily integrate into the professional world, and intervene in all areas and specializations of Data Science.